Cadre Review, With Responses

 Can the Water Point Committee be encouraged to open an account with a local Microfinance Bank for keeping the funds raised through selling of water instead of giving it to an individual to keep?

-4. Project Fund Management
+4. Project Funds Management

 During the previous implementation of the 5Nos Water Borehole executed by the sponsoring Rotary Clubs as referenced in your application, was the project funds managed by the host or international partners?